 - Improve stopping distance by reducing curves.
 This will allow drivers to see more of the roadway ahead.

 We encourage you to stay involved, provide your input and look for project updates on our website.
 Your involvement will be crucial to the success of the U.S. 95 Thorncreek Road to Moscow project.

-The Final Environmental Impact Statement will be sent to the FHWA office in Washington D.C. for a Legal Sufficiency Review in early August 2014.
+The Final Environmental Impact Statement was sent to the FHWA office in Washington, D.C., for a Legal Sufficiency Review in early August 2014.
 The legal review may take a couple of months to complete.
 We expect to post the document on the Federal Register for a 30-day review by local resource agencies and the public by mid-October.
 Click to see the current schedule.